 - Erected where the box is prone to vandalism.
 Shaking the bat house to watch them fly out during the daytime- yes, your bats will abandon the roost.

-- Placed in brightly lighted areas.
+- Placed in brightly lit areas.
 Avoid mounting where dusk-to-dawn lights shine directly onto the box.

 - Erected directly along roads, where bats are vulnerable to automobile traffic during their dawn return.